cloudant/cloudant-sync-eap/index-query.md

 QueryResult result = indexManager.query(query);
 ```

-Query is described using a map, where is the key is the name of the index to
+Query is described using a map, where the map key is the name of the index to
-use: "firstname", and the map value is the index value: "John".
+use: "firstname", and map value is the index value: "John".

 Query can use more than one indexes.

 ### Index Function

 Index uses `IndexFunction` to mape document to index value.
 Here is the
 `IndexFunction` used by the index we used in the example above.
+This
+function is provided out of box.

 ```java
 public class FieldIndexFunction implements IndexFunction<Object> {